 Domestic corn starch prices in China increased to a record high.
 The average price of first-grade corn starch for consumption was 2,846.67 RMB/MT in October.
 Following the two festivals, the price of domestic grain increased again, as did the cost of raw supplies.
 The primary concern of starch downstream dealers was that the market price would continue to grow.
 Resupply demand grew.
 With downstream demand and cost support, the domestic ex-factory price of the commodity was expected to rise.

 The average December price of first-grade corn starch for consumption was 3,160.00 RMB/MT and 3,146.67 RMB/MT, later in the month, a minor reduction of 0.42%.
 Domestic maize market prices adjusted somewhat lower, raw material costs decreased marginally, and downstream starch purchases were more circumspect.
 Certain manufacturers reduced the ex-factory pricing marginally.
-Domestic market prices of the commodity went somewhat down in response to the maize price.
+Domestic market corn starch prices went somewhat down in response to the maize price.

-France maize flour market prices have fluctuated throughout the years.
+France corn starch prices have fluctuated throughout the years.
 In 2019, the export price increased by 8.674% to 0.52 USD/kg.
 Exports to Greece, Poland, the United Kingdom, Sweden, and Switzerland were some of the top performing markets for France maize flour per kilogram.

 Procurement Resource provides latest prices of Corn Starch.
 Each price database is tied to a user-friendly graphing tool dating back to 2014, which provides a range of functionalities: configuration of price series over user defined time period; comparison of product movements across countries; customisation of price currencies and unit; extraction of price data as excel files to be used offline.